-Within thirty (30) days of the adoption of the LAFCO resolution either approving or disapproving the proposal, or prior to the Board of Supervisors conducting the protest hearing, whichever occurs first, any interested party can request the Commission to reconsider their action.
-Such a request requires the payment of a fee as determined by the LAFCO Schedule of Filing and Processing Fees in effect at that time.

-Upon receipt of a timely request, LAFCO will hold a legally noticed (at least 15 days prior to the hearing) public hearing on the reconsideration request.
-At the reconsideration hearing LAFCO may approve, deny, or continue the reconsideration request.
+Within thirty (30) days following the adoption of the OC LAFCO resolution either approving or disapproving the proposal, any interested party can file a written request with the Commission to reconsider its action.
+Such a request requires the payment of a fee as determined by the OC LAFCO Schedule of Filing and Processing Fees in effect at that time.
+Upon receipt of a timely request, OC LAFCO will hold a legally noticed (at least 21 days prior to the hearing) public hearing on the reconsideration request.
+At the reconsideration hearing, OC LAFCO may approve, deny, or continue the reconsideration request.